The Global FlyFisher

 Here's a description of how to cut zonker strips yourself and some advice on getting the best store bought material.

 I have always been annoyed by most commercially available zonker strips.
 Most of them are far too large and long haired for my use.
-90% of all available strips are cut from rabbit, and in most cases they are both too wide and too long haired for anything but larger flies.
+90% of all available strips are cut from rabbit, and in most cases they are both too wide in the skin and too long haired for anything but larger flies.

-Today the selection is much, much larger than when I started, and all the skin types I like such as mink, nutria and squirrel are all available as strips.
+Today the selection is much, much better than when I started, and all the skin types I like such as mink, nutria and squirrel are all available as strips.
 My personal preference is so called zonked skins where a whole tanned skin has been cut into narrow strips along the hair direction.
 This is by far the most economical way to buy strips.
 A whole precut skin might be more than you need (yeah, right!), but then you can split it and sell it off (or give!) in bits to your fly tying friends - or simply buy together with tying friends, split and trade.

 In spite of this I can generally recommend handpicked precut skins, but if you stumble over a whole skin that you like, just buy it.
 You can cut your own strips, and the leftovers from both the whole and the zonked skins can be used for hairs for wings, tails and hair hackles - not to mention dubbing.